Resources for worship

 Worship should be crafted around the themes of reVision.
 While it is critical to talk about how the revision themes apply to the church, it is also critical to help those present reflect on their own transformation, core values, mission, vision, etc. You cannot (and should not) spend three months talking about the church’s goings on.
 Help people to expand their focus by asking about God’s dreams for them, what their purpose is, and how to actualize the changes necessary to make God’s dreams come true.

-Optimally, you will focus worship during the initial phase of reVision on the themes of transformation being explored in small groups and devotional journals.
+Optimally, you will focus worship during the initial phase of reVision on the themes of transformation being explored in small groups.
 If you are able to take this on, twelve of your worship services will be driven by this process, with additional services to follow celebrating your progress and consecrating your new efforts.
 However, depending on your context, you may find it more helpful to focus on just six key worship services, to be used toward either the beginning or end of the 90 day season.
 Linking sermons, music, and experiences to the 90-day first phase of reVision will support and reinforce what members are hopefully experiencing through the small groups and in their own spiritual practices.
 Worship will help to communicate the new or renewed vision/mission so that it permeates the whole Body.

 We have made worship guides for six services available, and while you can make use of those, forming a team to craft twelve transformational worship experiences might be a smart way to involve more people and ignite worship.
 Remember that they are meeting in small groups every other week to look at and reflect on these topics, so this is your opportunity to put their story in the context of the Sacred Story.
 God is still speaking, and this time hopefully it is both to them, and through them.